Lee So-young (lawyer)

-Lee So-young (Korean: 이소영; Hanja: 李素永; born 30 March 1985) is a South Korean politician and lawyer representing Uiwang and Gwacheon cities at the National Assembly from 2020.
+Lee So-young (Korean: 이소영; Hanja: 李素永; born 30 March 1985) is a South Korean politician representing Uiwang and Gwacheon cities at the National Assembly from 2020.

-After passing the Bar exam in 2009 and completing her training at Judicial Research and Training Institute in 2012, Lee worked as a lawyer at Kim & Chang, arguably the best law firm in Seoul.
+After passing the Bar exam in 2009 and completing her training at Judicial Research and Training Institute in 2012, Lee worked as a lawyer at Kim & Chang.
 She revealed that she decided to start her legal career at Kim & Chang due to its sizable department specialised in environment.

 After five years Lee quit the firm and founded an NGO dedicated to solving environmental issues.
 She coordinated "Coal finance" movement with civil societies in 2018 which resulted in some public funds divest from coal-related projects.
 Lee also took policy-advisory roles to the Moon Jae-in government participating in President's National Council on Climate Change and Air Quality, Prime Minister's National Green Growth Committee and Ministry of Trade, Industry and Energy's New and Renewable Energy Policy Council.

 Lee was recruited by the ruling party, Democratic Party of Korea, for the 2020 general election.
 She defeated two former mayors of Uiwang and Gwacheon in the election.

 Lee is well known for her push for "Green New Deal" in her party and the parliament which seeks to legislate the long-term plan required to tackle and adapt to climate change while assisting energy and industry transformations and under-served communities affected.
 In November 2020 she proposed a bill along with other 45 parliamentarians to legally mandate the country's carbon neutrality by 2050 and to establish public policy and support mechanism to achieve the country's green transitions.

 Lee holds a bachelor's degree in law from Sungkyunkwan University and completed postgraduate programme on environmental law at Seoul National University.